 I. POLICY

-In compliance with Colorado Senate Bill 16-170 and the Department of Education’s Pell guidance for incarcerated students, the governing board of Adams State University shall not inquire into, or require disclosure of an applicant's criminal history, or disciplinary history at another academic institution, on any form of application, including electronic applications, for admission to the institution.
-Adams State University may inquire into any of the following: (a) an applicant's prior convictions for stalking, sexual assault, and domestic violence; (b) an applicant's prior convictions, within five years before submitting the application, for assault, kidnapping, voluntary manslaughter, or murder; (c) an applicant's prior disciplinary history at another academic institution for stalking, sexual assault, and domestic violence; (d) any criminal charges pending against the applicant; and (e) an applicant's educational records related to academic performance.
+In compliance with Colorado Senate Bill 19-170 and the Department of Education’s Pell guidance for incarcerated students, the governing board of Adams State University shall not inquire into, or require disclosure of an applicant's criminal history, or disciplinary history at another academic institution, on any form of application, including electronic applications, for admission to the institution.
+Adams State University may inquire into any of the following in post-admission enrollment pathways at the undergraduate-level to determine which support networks should provide outreach and connection to enrolled students or in pre-admission processes at the graduate-level to determine if applicants can access licensure post-graduation in specific academic programs: (a) an applicant's prior convictions for stalking, sexual assault, and domestic violence; (b) an applicant's prior convictions, within five years before submitting the application, for assault, kidnapping, voluntary manslaughter, or murder; (c) an applicant's prior disciplinary history at another academic institution for stalking, sexual assault, and domestic violence; (d) any criminal charges pending against the applicant; and (e) an applicant's educational records related to academic performance.

-Adams State University may consider criminal conviction history if information pertaining to such history is provided on an application that is designed by a national application service, tailored for admission to a specific degree program, and/or used by postsecondary education institutions in other states.
+.
 Programs requiring licensure post-graduation may have additional requirements and disclosures.
+Students with Non-Academic Conduct or Criminal History will receive appropriate and transparent communications throughout the enrollment lifecycle to successfully complete degree plans and academic programs.

 Adams State University may inquire into an admitted applicant's criminal history when obtaining information pertaining to participation in campus life or student housing.
-For such inquiries, Adams State University shall consider the following: (a) the nature and gravity of any criminal conduct and whether it bears a direct relationship to a particular aspect of a student's participation in campus life, including but not limited to campus residency and campus activities; (b) the time that has passed since the occurrence of any criminal conduct; (c) the age of the student at the time of the conduct underlying a criminal conviction; (d) any evidence of rehabilitation or good conduct produced by the student; and (c) the benefit to the student of participating in campus life.
+For such inquiries, Adams State University shall consider the following: (a) if there are pending charges against the student that may inhibit or bar enrollment and class engagement; (b) if the student is on parole or suspension since the Chief of Police at Adams State University will need to receive communication from the Parole Officer, notice of visits, and Parole Officer visitation may occur at times when other students are present ; t; and (c) if the student has restraining orders filed against them by members of the existing campus community as that may impact class and housing placement .

 Pursuant to Colorado Senate Bill 19-170, this policy, including the student’s right to appeal procedure, must be filed with the Colorado Commission for Higher Education.
 Any change to the policy must be filed at least thirty days prior to enactment.